 Project Description: Oregon State University and Inpria used ONAMI Gap funding to demonstrate application of a new technology that provides highly efficient deposition of and patterning of functional materials for device applications at all length scales.

 Company Status: Inpria has focused it's technology on the development of metal oxide photoresists, seeking to unlock the full potential of EUV patterning for the fabrication of latest generation semiconductor devices.
 Inpria received a prestigious NSF SBIR award in 2010, and in May 2011 announced receipt of Series-A venture funding.

-Investors includes Samsunv Ventures, ASML Ventures, Applied Ventures (the venture capital arm of Applied Materials, Inc.), Intel Capital, JSR Corporation, and ALIAD (the investment arm of Air Liquide).
+Before the JSR acquisition Inpria worked with the following clients and investors: Samsung Ventures, ASML Ventures, Applied Ventures (the venture capital arm of Applied Materials, Inc.), Intel Capital, and ALIAD, the investment arm of Air Liquide.

 Company Website: inpria.com

 Company Principal: Mark Ronay, CEO, Liquid Wire Inc.

 Project Description: Liquid Wire enables low resistance stretchable electronics with stable performance through a patent pending class of materials called "metal gels".
 With room temperature processing and no loss of conductivity through fatigue, their high conductivity gels provide an ideal solution for wearable sensing, power and signal transmission.
 Through ONAMI GAP funding Liquid Wire has developed scalable roll to roll processes to print antennas, interconnects, strain gauges and capacitive sensors onto a wide variety of common stretchable substrates.
 From silicone rubber to polyurethanes, nearly any plastic can now be the support layer for elastic circuitry, revolutionizing electronics form factor and function.